Grenfell inquiry cancels KPMG contract after core participants express concern

 “The support and confidence of all core participants is integral to the work of the inquiry.”

-The public inquiry into the fire, which killed 71 people, has been dogged by controversy since the appointment of retired judge Sir Martin Moore-Bick as its chairman.

-Survivors and bereaved families have lobbied for an overhaul of the inquiry’s shape due to lingering doubts about his suitability for the role.

-A KPMG spokeswoman said: “Whilst we are confident that no conflicts exist between our role advising the inquiry and our work for other clients, we recognise that strength of opinion about our role risks undermining confidence in the inquiry.
+KPMG said it was confident there were no conflicts of interest between its work for the inquiry and its other clients, although the firm recognised that “strength of opinion about our role risks undermining confidence”.

 “We have therefore mutually agreed with the inquiry that we will step down from our role with immediate effect.